asafacihangir/microservices-notes/02-building-microservices.md

 We’re already using Ribbon for client-side load balancing in our project since Spring Cloud OpenFeign (at the time of writing) uses Ribbon as its default load balancer.[1].*(Spring Cloud OpenFeign (yazma sırasında) varsayılan yük dengeleyici olarak Ribbon kullandığından, projemizde istemci tarafı yük dengelemesi için Ribbon'u zaten kullanıyoruz.)*

 Boot the Discovery, Customer and Gateway services as normal.
-Then we’ll launch multiple instances of the Order Service on different ports using the following command (replace <port> with a different number each time):
+Then we’ll launch multiple instances of the Order Service on different ports using the following command (replace <port> with a different number each time):[1]

 ```
 ./gradlew bootRun --args='--server.port=<port>